muditjha20/RouteWise/Readme.md

 ## 💡 Example Use Case

-> **Riya**, a university student, needs to visit 10 stores across the city and return home.
+> **Mudit**, a university student, needs to visit 10 stores across the city and return home.
 > She enters the addresses, clicks "Optimize Route," and within seconds sees the shortest timed loop.
 > She avoids backtracking, saves over 35% in fuel and time, and opens the optimized route directly in Google Maps.